 At 18 months of age, parents should bring their child into Kneib Dentistry for an examination by Dr. Kneib and recommended home care.
 We offer the latest technology in diagnosing bottle caries: the Diagnodent Caries Detection Aid.
 With this tool, even very small lesions are detected at the earliest stage.

 Fluoride has been a great benefit to patients of all ages in helping prevent dental decay for children.
-Regular brushing and flossing lowers the chance of developing "cavities."
+Regular brushing and flossing lower the chance of developing "cavities."

 At Kneib Dentistry, we know that the most decay-prone areas of teeth are the grooves and depressions on the chewing surfaces of the back teeth, which require further preventive care.